Exploring the Largest Ranches in Montana

 Broken O Ranch

-This 124,000-acre ranch, located in Augusta, east of the Rocky Mountain Front and west of Great Falls, is one of Montana’s largest.
-Broken O Ranch was originally created by William and Desiree Moore, who founded the Kelly-Moore Paint Company, and turned it into a major cattle producer and agricultural operation.
-Today, it’s owned by billionaire Stan Kroenke.
-He purchased the property for what was thought to be a then-record Montana sale price of $132.5 million in 2012.
+Kroenke purchased the property for what was thought to be a then-record Montana sale price of $132.5 million in 2012.
 As well as its agricultural production, the ranch offers incredible recreational facilities, including brown and rainbow trout fishing and hunting for mule deer, whitetail, antelope, wildfowl, and game birds.

 Beaverhead Ranch

-Wall Street Journal and Fox News owner Rupert Murdoch bought Beaverhead Ranch in southwest Montana for $200 million in 2021.
-This purchase took the title of the biggest ranch sale in the state’s history.
-There is plenty of space for Murdoch and visitors to explore as the working cattle ranch spans an area of almost 340,000 acres, 113,000 working and 226,000 with grazing rights.
-Fred Koch, founder of Koch Industries, was the previous owner (and founder) of the ranch.
-The site is said to be home to around 7,000 cow-calf pairs, 15 families who are employed on the ranch, and a huge mix of wildlife across its varied terrain.
+There is plenty of space for Murdoch and his visitors to explore, as the working cattle ranch spans an area of almost 340,000 acres: 113,000 acres of working land and 226,000 acres with grazing rights.
+Fred Koch, founder of Koch Industries, was the previous owner (and founder) of the ranch, and the site is said to be home to around 7,000 cow-calf pairs, 15 families who are employed on the ranch, and a huge mix of wildlife across its varied terrain.

 Flying D Ranch

 Flying D Ranch is a 113,000-acre property located near Bozeman, southwest Montana.
 It’s owned by media mogul Ted Turner, and is home to an incredible selection of wildlife, including black bears, moose, wolves, elk, white-tailed deer, mule deer, mountain lions, and pronghorn antelope.
-This working ranch, in the Gallatin and Madison Valleys, is surrounded by hills and is considered Montana’s second biggest.
-The ranch is mostly known for its bison production, although it is also said to offer excellent trout fishing in its streams and rivers.

 Climbing Arrow

-Climbing Arrow Ranch covers almost 80,000 acres in Manhattan, Montana.
-The property was established in 1905 and purchased by Buck and Marcia Anderson in 1959.
-It has a long association with cattle and is home to a cow herd of almost 2,000 commercial Black Angus cattle.
-This ranch sold in 2021 for $136 million, which was the United States’ fourth-highest property sale of the year.
-The sale included the expansive land, as well as the owner’s home, several employee residences, the historic Francis Barn, guest homes, corrals, workshops, sheds, mechanic shops, calving facilities, horse barns, and more.
+Established in 1905, the property was purchased by Buck and Marcia Anderson in 1959 and has a long association with cattle, with a cow herd of almost 2,000 commercial Black Angus cattle.
+This outstanding ranch sold in 2021 for $136 million – the United States’ fourth-highest property sale of the year.
+The sale included the expansive land, as well as the owner’s home and several employee residences.
+Also included were the historic Francis Barn, guest homes, corrals and workshops, in addition to sheds, mechanic shops, calving facilities, horse barns, and more.

 Swan Land Company, which listed the property for sale, notes that Climbing Arrow is spread across four counties – Gallatin, Broadwater, Madison, and Meagher – and organised into five ranch units.
+It also points out this is an exceptional spot for elk hunting and fishing, as a vast network of creeks and streams facilitates these activities.

 N Bar Ranch